 - Many insurers will not cover travellers to any area if the Foreign Office has advised against travel there.

 - Your insurer may also decline to cover you if you deliberately put yourself in harm's way by taking unusual risks without informing them.
+For example, a policy which covers scuba diving may only cover you to a certain depth and not below.

 Your insurer must be fully informed of any pre-existing medical issues which might invalidate your policy if not notified: